Long-ranged spectral correlations in eigenstate phases: Measures of spectral correlations

 It has been shown that the statistics of $r_i$ can characterize and distinguish between MBL and ergodic systems~\cite{OganesyanHuse_2007_PhysRevB.75.155111}.
 For example, tracking the mean value $\moy{r}$ can tell us if the system is chaotic or integrable/many-body localized and estimate the location of the transition between them.
 If the system is in the MBL phase, irrespective of symmetries present, $\langle r \rangle =2\log 2-1 \approx 0.39$.
 For ergodic systems, the value of $\moy{r}$ depends on the global symmetries present in the system.
-For instance, when time-reversal (and spin rotational) symmetry is present $\moy{r} \approx 0.53$ and when no symmetries are present, $\moy{r} \approx 0.6$.
-We remark that the statistics of the adjacent gap ratio can be estimated very well from the distribution of nearest neighbour gaps using random matrix ensembles and Poisson numbers (see Refs~\onlinecite{Haake_QuantumChaosBook,mehta2004random,OganesyanHuse_2007_PhysRevB.75.155111,AtasBogomolnyGiraudRoux_adjacentgapratioFormula_PhysRevLett.110.084101} for details, also reviewed in \cref{app:r}).
-At this stage it is natural to ask whether non-local probes of spectral correlations, which probe larger energy scales beyond nearest-neighbour gaps also carry unique signatures of quantum chaos and MBL.
-This is indeed true and is the subject of several past and recent works~\cite{Haake_QuantumChaosBook,PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019,Cotler_SFFChaos2017,ShenkerGharibyan2018onsetofRM,Liu_SFFChaos_PhysRevD.98.086026,ChenLudwig_PhysRevB.98.064309,BertiniProsen_PhysRevLett.121.264101,KosLjubotinaProsen_PhysRevX.8.021062}, including this paper.
+For example, when time-reversal (and spin rotational) symmetry is present $\moy{r} \approx 0.53$ and when no symmetries are present, $\moy{r} \approx 0.6$.
+We remark that the statistics of the adjacent gap ratio can be estimated very well from the distribution of nearest-neighbor gaps using random matrix ensembles and Poisson numbers (see Refs.~\cite{Haake_QuantumChaosBook,mehta2004random,OganesyanHuse_2007_PhysRevB.75.155111,AtasBogomolnyGiraudRoux_adjacentgapratioFormula_PhysRevLett.110.084101} for details, also reviewed in \ref{app:r}).
+At this stage it is natural to ask whether nonlocal probes of spectral correlations, which probe larger energy scales beyond nearest-neighbor gaps, also carry unique signatures of quantum chaos and MBL.
+This is indeed true and has been the subject of several past and recent works~\cite{Haake_QuantumChaosBook,PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019,Cotler_SFFChaos2017,ShenkerGharibyan2018onsetofRM,Liu_SFFChaos_PhysRevD.98.086026,ChenLudwig_PhysRevB.98.064309,BertiniProsen_PhysRevLett.121.264101,KosLjubotinaProsen_PhysRevX.8.021062}, including this paper.